Chenwangxing/CHGNN-PTP/README.md

 # CHGNN-PTP

-The code of “CHGNN: Complementary Hypergraph Neural Network for Pedestrian Trajectory Prediction”

 The code and weights have been released, enjoy it！ You can easily run the model！ To use the pretrained models at checkpoint/ and evaluate the models performance run:  test.py